 Envelopes

 The amplitude envelope controls how the sound fades in and out.
-It uses the classic ADSR model: attack, decay, sustain, release.
+It uses a DAHDSR model: delay, attack, hold, decay, sustain, release.

 /attack is the time (in seconds) to reach full volume.